Jeremy Goshorn, M.S. - Clinical Director

 Doctoral Level Staff

 Nancy Chae, M.S., LCPC (MD), NCC, NCSC

-Nancy is a second-year doctoral student in the Counselor Education & Supervision program at William & Mary.
+Nancy is a third-year doctoral student in the Counselor Education & Supervision program at William & Mary.
 She is a licensed clinical professional counselor in Maryland, and a national certified counselor and national certified school counselor.
 She earned her BA from the University of Virginia, and MS in School Counseling and PMC in Clinical Mental Health Counseling from Johns Hopkins University.
 Nancy previously worked as a school counselor in Baltimore City.
 She enjoys supporting PreK-12 students and families, especially those from underrepresented populations.

 Shuhui Fan, M.S., NCC

-Fan is a second-year doctoral student in Counselor Education & Supervision program at William & Mary.
+Fan is a third-year doctoral student in Counselor Education & Supervision program at William & Mary.
 She received her B.S. in Applied Psychology from Southwestern University in China and M.S. in Clinical Mental Health Counseling from Syracuse University.
 Fan's clinical work experience includes working in a school, a mental health agency, a substance abuse agency, and an Employee Assistance Program (EAP) company.
 Her research interests include multicultural counseling, multicultural supervision, and counselor education and globalization.

 Masters Level Staff

 Allison Dukes, B.S.